mobify/mobify-code-style/css/class-naming-conventions/readme.md

 `.m-` (*) | Desktop embedded mobile markup classes: these are classes that we will use if we author Markup that is intended for clients to embed onto their desktop pages, but is for mobile content. | *n/a* |
 `.js-` | Javascript classes are used exclusively by scripts and should never have CSS styles applied to them.
 Repeat: **Do NOT** style Javascript classes. | *n/a*

 > * The `m-` class prefix has an old, deprecated use: Mobify Modules.
-However, Mobify Modules have been replaced with plugins, and are treated as third party libraries with their own conventions.
+However, Mobify Modules have been replaced with third part plugins, and are treated as third party libraries with their own conventions.

 ## Parsing vs. Decorating

 It's important to understand that we have a few different ways of authoring our CSS, and the way we do this is depends a lot on how we convert the desktop markup for mobile.
-On one hand, we parse the desktop markup and take full control of the final HTML.
-On the other hand, sometimes we just output the desktop markup as is, untouched or perhaps wrapping certain chunks, and instead control the appearance entirely through CSS.
+Ideally, we parse the desktop markup and take full control of the final HTML.
+However, this isn't always possible, and sometimes we just output the desktop markup as is: untouched, or perhaps partially wrapped in order to control the appearance entirely through CSS.

 If you find yourself wondering "should I be adding a new class, or should I use the classes from desktop?" consider the following: If we're using their class names, we obviously can't follow our CSM syntax.
 But that said, sometimes we just have no choice; perhaps there are engineering requirements that force us to retain the markup structure.
 Under such circumstances, we must stick to the desktop classes.